DamoM73/turtle_vid_tute/lesson_2_slides.md

     my_ttl.left(3)
 ```

+---

 PRIMM:

-- *Predict* what you think will happen, and then *run* the code.
-Did it do what you predicted.
+- *Predict* what you think will happen
+- *Run* the code.
+Did it do what you predicted?
-- *Investigate* the code by changing aspect of the code.
+- *Investigate* the code by changing aspects of the code.
 - *Modify* the code so that is makes a complete circle.

+---

 ## Make (Exercises)